SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

               # value: /
         kubectl create -f deploy/kube-config/influxdb
         ```
-* [ ] Install and configure supporting services (autoscaler, rabbit, wkthmltopdf, configuration service)
+* [ ] Install and configure supporting services (autoscaler, logging daemonset, rabbit, wkthmltopdf, configuration service)
     1. Edit cluster-autoscaler.yml to verify --nodes option matches cluster configuration
+    1. Edit fluentd-gelf.yml to set the GELF_HOST and the daemonset name.
+        * Set GELF_HOST to the accessible IP address.
+        * Set `metadata.name` to a name that is meaningful when filtering in Graylog.
+This value will appear as the "source" in Graylog messages.
     1. Edit configuration-service.yml to set git repo and credentials, and encrypt key
     1. Create the services:
     ```bash